About Me

 Estimation Considerations in Contextual Bandits

-Maria Dimakopoulou, Zhengyuan Zhou, Susan Athey, Guido Imbens
+Dimakopoulou, Zhou, Athey, Imbens

 We study a new consideration for the exploration vs. exploitation framework which is that the way exploration is conducted in the present may affect the bias and variance in the potential outcome model estimation in subsequent stages of learning.
 We show that contextual bandit algorithms are sensitive to the estimation method of the outcome model as well as the exploration method used, particularly in the presence of rich heterogeneity or complex outcome models, which can lead to difficult estimation problems along the path of learning.
 We propose new contextual bandit designs, combining parametric and nonparametric statistical estimation methods with causal inference methods in order to reduce the estimation bias and provide empirical evidence that guides the choice among the alternatives in different scenarios.